-If you run a business, there are a number of regulations you must follow when paying your employees.
+If you run a business, there are regulations you must follow when paying your employees.

 The following will give you more information on how to make sure you pay your employees legally.

-As an employer, you have a number of legal obligations when paying your staff, including:
+As an employer, you have legal obligations when paying your staff, including:

 Business Gateway has a guide which describes how to go about complying with your obligations.

 You need to set suitable rates of pay for your employees and and decide on which pay system to use.
-There are also a number of legal considerations you must meet as an employer.
+There are also legal considerations you must meet as an employer.